KaviarasuRajamanickam/cypress-dev/README.md

 - Developed a CRUD form using redux
 - Developed a Post creation using redux
 - Included different type of events like click, mouseover.,
+- Function to remove unwanted whitespace from a entered value
+- Function to check the entered value is palindrome or not
 - Developed UI elements

     - Input box